Current Co-Editors

 Woman with long red hair, blue dress, and black glasses smiling into the camera with a green and tan background

-Lindsey Allemang is a PhD student in the department of Political Science at the University of Iowa.
-She researches and teaches about the ways in which gender and war co-constitute each other.
+Lindsey Allemang is a PhD student in the Department of Political Science at the University of Iowa.
+She researches and teaches about how gender and war co-constitute each other.
 Her most recent research projects examine how the deployment of women in combat roles shapes civil war duration and dynamics, including support for rebel movements and reproductive violence perpetrated within rebel groups.
-Lindsey joined the Tell editing team because she values the interdisciplinarity of spaces like Tell and is excited to be part of team that encourages feminist inquiry across all academic fields.
+Lindsey joined the Tell editing team because she values the interdisciplinarity of spaces like Tell and is excited to be part of a team that encourages feminist inquiry across all academic fields.
 When she’s not deeply entrenched in her own studies, Lindsey enjoys doing yoga, reading novels, and finding new favorite craft beers.
 After moving to Iowa from Arizona, she also loves experiencing the (warmer) Midwest seasons by spending time outside with her partner and their adorable pitbull, Booger.

-Editor-in-Chief & Associate Editor
+Editor-in-Chief & Associate Editors

 Woman sitting outside with grey hair and red lips with a turquoise ring on her finger.